 According to the National Christmas Tree Association:

--Approximately 25 million-30 million real Christmas trees are sold in the nation every year.
+- Approximately 25 million-30 million live Christmas trees are sold in the nation every year.

 There are plenty of people out there who attest that “Real Christmas Trees” have real environmental benefits, doing all the oxygen-producing, CO2-absorbing work that any good trees do, and more of it.
-But this doesn’t change the fact that people chop 15-year-old trees down for a few short weeks of pleasure, then kick them to the curb, only to cause chaos with garbage collection and landfills.
+But this doesn’t change the fact that people chop down 15-year-old trees for the sake of a few short weeks of pleasure, then kick them to the curb, only to cause chaos with garbage collection and landfills.
 And the fake ones?
 Need we say more than: lead poisoning?

 If you want something cheaper and smaller, try a DIY tree.
 The Yule Tree-To-Be Kit provides you with seeds to grow your own Noble Fir.
 This is a great idea for marking an important first (first Xmas together, baby’s first Xmas, etc.), and it grows in size and meaning as the years pass.